-- Criterion A subsumes another Criterion B if, for every program P, every test suite satisfying A also satisfies B on P. - If we satisfy A, there is no point in measuring B. - Branch coverage subsumes statement coverage. - Covering all edges in CFG requires covering all nodes in a graph.
+- Criterion A subsumes Criterion B if, for every program P, every test suite satisfying A also satisfies B on P. - If we satisfy A, there is no point in measuring B. - Branch coverage subsumes statement coverage. - Covering all edges in CFG requires covering all nodes.